An inexact regularized proximal Newton method for nonconvex and nonsmooth optimization: Conclusions.

 \section{Conclusions.}

-We proposed an inexact regularized proximal Newton method for the nonconvex and nonsmooth problem \eqref{prob} by using the approximation matrix $G_k$ defined in \eqref{def-G} for the Hessian $\nabla^2\!f$ at $x^k$.
-For $\varrho=0$, we verified the global convergence of the iterate sequence and its $R$-linear convergence rate under suitable KL assumption on $F$; and for $\varrho\in(0,1)$, established the global convergence of the iterate sequence and its superlinear convergence rate under suitable H\"{o}lderian local error bound on the (strong) stationary point set.
-Numerical experiments confirmed our theoretical findings, and numerical comparisons with the state-of-the-art solvers GIPN and ZeroFPR demonstrated the efficiency of IRNPM armed with SNALM, especially for those problems with strong stationary points.
+We proposed an inexact regularized proximal Newton method for the nonconvex and nonsmooth problem \eqref{prob} by using the approximate matrix $G_k$ in \eqref{def-G} for the Hessian of $f$ at $x^k$.
+For $\varrho=0$, we verified the global convergence of the iterate sequence and its R-linear convergence rate under suitable KL assumptions on $F$; and for $\varrho\in(0,1)$, established the global convergence of the iterate sequence and its superlinear convergence rate under suitable locally error bound on the (second-order) stationary point set.
+Numerical experiments confirmed our theoretical findings, and numerical comparisons with the state-of-the-art solvers GIPN and ZeroFPR demonstrated the efficiency of IRNPM armed with SNALM, especially for those problems with second-order stationary points.